tomek-f/auto-elems-from-dom/README.md

 # auto-elems-from-dom

-> Get elements from DOM easily!
+> Get elements from DOM (reference to DOM, document fragment) or string easily!

 ## About

-* get elements from DOM (reference to DOM, document fragment) or string
+* pass DOM (reference to DOM, document fragment) or string
-* returns DOM (reference to DOM, document fragment) and elements' references
+* get elements' references and DOM (reference to DOM, document fragment)

 ## Installation